00112244/HeaderSpy/README.md

 This tool was developed by **Hariharan.T**

-  Thank you for using HeaderSpy, and we hope it simplifies your email header analysis tasks.
+  Thank you for using Headerspy, and we hope it simplifies your email header analysis tasks.

 ## License